 Ge/EE/ESE 157 c.
 Remote Sensing for Environmental and Geological Applications.
 9 units (3-3-3); third term.
 Use of different parts of the electromagnetic spectrum (visible, ultraviolet, infrared, and radio wavelengths) for interpretation of physical and chemical characteristics of the surfaces of Earth and other planets.
 Topics: interaction of light with materials, spectroscopy of minerals and vegetation, atmospheric removal, image analysis, classification, and multi-temporal studies.
 This course is complementary to EE 157ab with additional emphasis on applications for geological and environmental problems, using data acquired from airborne and orbiting remote sensing platforms.
 Students will work with digital remote sensing datasets in the laboratory and there will be one field trip.
 Instructor: Ehlmann.

 Ge/Ay 159.
 Planetary Evolution and Habitability.
 9 units (3-0-6); second term.
 Photochemistry of planetary atmospheres, comparative planetology, atmospheric evolution.
 What makes Earth habitable?
 Remote sensing of extrasolar planets, biosignatures.
 Instructor: Yung.
-Given in alternate years; offered 2012–13.
+Given in alternate years; not offered 2013–14.

 Ae/Ge/ME 160 ab.
 Continuum Mechanics of Fluids and Solids.
 9 units (3-0-6).
 For course description, see Aerospace.